speedshop/speedshop/_posts/2015-11-05-page-weight-doesnt-matter.md

 Of course, you have to be careful and considerate when using prefetch and prerender.
 If you're prefetching something on your own server, you're effectively adding another request to your server load for every prefetch directive.
 A prerender directive can be even more load-intensive because the browser will also fetch all sub resources (CSS/JS/images, etc), which may also come from your servers.
 It's important to only use prerender and prefetch where you can be pretty certain a user will actually use those resources on the next navigation.

 There's another caveat to prerender - like all resource hints, pretenders are given much lower priority by the browser and aren't always executed.
-[Here's straight from the spec](http://www.w3.org/TR/resource-hints/#speculative-resource-prefetching-prefetch).
+[Here's straight from the spec](http://www.w3.org/TR/resource-hints/#speculative-resource-prefetching-prefetch):

-> The user agent may:
+"The user agent may:
-> * Allocate fewer CPU, GPU, or memory resources to pre rendered content.
+* Allocate fewer CPU, GPU, or memory resources to pre rendered content.
-> * Delay some requests until the requested HTML resource is made visible - e.g. media downloads, plugin content, and so on.
+* Delay some requests until the requested HTML resource is made visible - e.g. media downloads, plugin content, and so on.
-> * Prevent pre rendering from being initiated when there are limited resources available.
+* Prevent pre rendering from being initiated when there are limited resources available."

 **Browser Support**: IE 11 and up, Chrome, and Opera.
 Firefox, Safari and iOS Safari don't get this one.